 Select brands carefully.
 Only purchase brands that list the herb's common and scientific name, the name and address of the manufacturer, a batch and lot number, expiration date, dosage guidelines, and potential side effects.

-Above all, if taking over-the-counter supplements, be sure your doctor is informed before combining with prescription drugs he may recommend.
+Above all, if taking over-the-counter supplements, be sure your doctor is informed so that you can avoid adverse interactions with prescription drugs you may be taking.